Tips for Taps Blog

 Accreditation vs. Certification

 When it comes to drinking water laboratories, an accredited lab and a certified lab are the same thing.
-It is just two different ways of saying that an accrediting/certifying agency (like NELAP, the National Environmental Laboratory Accreditation Program) has ensured that the lab meets the requirements to perform the testing they offer.
+It's just two different ways of saying that an accrediting/certifying agency (like NELAP, the National Environmental Laboratory Accreditation Program) has ensured that the lab meets the requirements to perform the testing they offer.

 Additionally, accredited laboratories can also be referred to as state-certified.